hipe/tmx/zerk/doc/issues/030-unified-language.md

-  • an "evaluation" for now has the same conceptual structure as a [#ca-004] knownness, and in fact we use that very library to represent them. the "known unknown" from there has been modified so that it can hold a resoning object optionally.
+  • an "evaluation" for now has the same conceptual structure as a [#ca-004] knownness, and in fact we use that very library to represent them. the "known unknown" from there has been modified (in the remote) so that it can hold a reasoning object optionally.